Maryland Felony Lawyer

 - White Collar Crime

-With criminal penalties ranging from just over a year to life in prison, fines reaching tens of thousands of dollars, and a criminal record of a felony conviction that can limit your potential for a lifetime, a felony charge should be taken seriously by the defendant and the Maryland felony lawyer handling the case.
-Professional and diligent, attorney Mirriam Z. Seddiq is committed to providing assertive, quality defense for clients charged with felony acts in Maryland.
+With criminal penalties ranging from just over a year to life in prison, fines reaching tens of thousands of dollars, and a possible conviction that can limit your opportunities for the rest of your life, a felony charge should be taken seriously by the defendant and the Maryland felony lawyer handling the case.
+Professional and diligent, our attorneys are committed to providing assertive, quality defense for clients charged with felony acts in Maryland.

 Your attorney will not only offer sound legal advice on how to proceed when confronted with questioning, but will protect you from illegal search and seizure and other improper police procedures.
 She will pursue every avenue for your defense, making sure that you are allowed every option for a positive outcome to your case.

-If you are suspected of a crime, investigated or arrested for involvement in a criminal offense, or charged with a felony, contact Mirriam Z. Seddiq for a consultation of your case.
+If you are suspected of a crime, investigated or arrested for involvement in a criminal offense, or charged with a felony, contact us for a free consultation of your case.